Words from clients:

 We have used Peter Glass Woodworks for half a dozen or so pieces of furniture in our home over the last few years.
 They have all turned out beautifully.
 After detailed discussion on design and details, the finished product turned out to be exactly what we wanted.
 The ability to produce quality products and match existing finishes is a rare skill.
 The price of each item although not cheap, was quite reasonable for the excellent quality we received.
 We plan to continue to use this company.

-Peter Glass built floor to ceiling quarter sawn oak shelves in the library of my custom home.
+Peter Glass built floor-to-ceiling quarter sawn oak shelves in the library of my custom home.
 It was listed as one of the very special features when I had to sell it.
-His work is stunningly beautiful, functional, and built to last a lifetime or 3.
+His work is stunningly beautiful, functional, and built to last a lifetime or three.

 The armoire...is now assembled and in place in the living room.
 It is beautiful, wonderful, lovely and most other positive adjectives that I could think of to describe it.
 It adds a glow to the room.
 It feels good when you open and close it.
 It even sounds good when you do the same.
 We couldn’t be happier with the care you put into selection of the materials and the workmanship which shows everywhere on the piece and the resulting piece of furniture that will last for generations.
 Thanks so much for creating this work of art.